al-eax/ezwow_335/README.md

 I am sharing the unfinished code as a resource for people interested in learning about game hacking on Linux, specifically as a base for a World of Warcraft WotLK 3.3.5 bot.

+__Please do not try to get this stuff running.
+Use it as inspiration for your own projects!__

 ## Overview

 - Hooks OpenGL to display an ImGui interface